 Templates can’t have any copyright-protected elements in them.
 This means no images, images, video/audio, or other material that another person or company has copyrighted.
 The best way to avoid this type of material is to use digital assets that you create or to use assets with a “creative commons” copyright license.

-App Info & Support
+Adding App Info and Support

-Use this template to build a list of small businesses in your city offering delivery and/or curbside pickup of groceries.
+The description should be a one-sentence description of what your app template does.
+For example: “Use this template to build an app that lists small businesses in your city offering delivery and/or curbside pickup of groceries.”

-If you need to update your template, just re-submit the same template to the store.
+If you need to update your app template, just re-submit the same template to the store.
 We’ll recognize it’s a duplicate and approve the latest version of the template.

-Submit your template today.
 We can't wait to see what you build!